 Discovering how to discipline a child for their long-term well-being is a gift that will keep on giving

 We take responsibility for our actions with our daughter when we catch ourselves falling back into old patterns.
-Learning how to discipline a child the healthy way and changing your patterns of behavior isn’t easy (after all, we’re literally carving out new neuropathways in our brains by doing so as our neurons like to travel the path of least resistance).
+Learning how to discipline a child the healthy way with positive discipline strategies and changing your patterns of behavior isn’t easy (after all, we’re literally carving out new neuropathways in our brains by doing so as our neurons like to travel the path of least resistance).

 That being said, when it comes to how to discipline a child without leaving a negative imprint on their emotional well-being, I honestly can’t think of any better reason to try.